metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - found the code for the powerlaw diagram and the image.
 Would be nice to include that code, but at the moment, I'm just using the svg until I can reconstruct it.
 - knitting has gone ok, as has RMarkdown, but bookdown is not good.
 Leaving that for the moment as it only affects the fig references.
 - TODO: fix up the jobs figure -- that is breaking now for some reason

+## Fri 28 Apr 2017 09:21:29 BST
+- starting on the jobs figure - small new problem with addressing json fields.
+Fixed that and saving figure to figure/bigquery_jobs.svg
+- ok, finally done I think, with some rough code still running through it ...
+- will check out old version and diff them to send to editors